oktadev/okta-blog/_source/_posts/2018-05-18-node-authentication-with-passport-and-oidc.md

 </html>
 ```

-Now when you run the application, you can click the **Log In** link, start the login flow, and see the profile page with the user's name displayed!
+When you run the application, you can click the **Log In** link, start the login flow, and see the profile page with the user's name displayed!

 There is still a problem with the application.
 Anyone could go to the profile route and cause an error to happen.
 If there is no user in the request session, there is nothing to pass and nothing to display in the view.

-To ensure that only logged in users can get to the profile page, add a middleware function.
+Add the following middleware function to `app.js` to ensure that only logged-in users can get to the profile page.

 ```js
 function ensureLoggedIn(req, res, next) {